-- Experience with PC systems
+- Experience with Mac systems.

 - Bachelor's degree

-- Experience with SPSS, RedCap
+- Experience working with children and adolescents.

-- Excellent interpersonal and managerial skills
+- Excellent interpersonal and managerial skills.

-- Desire to implement long-lasting organizational systems
+- Desire to implement long-lasting organizational systems.

-1. Standard office and lab environments.
+1. Standard office and laboratory environment.

 2. Unexpected interruptions occur often and stress level is moderate to high.